Laser sight: Boresights

 Laser boresights differ from laser sights in that they are not intended, or capable, of being used at the same time as the firearm; instead, they are intended to aid in zeroing the firearm.
 A boresight is a laser in the shape of a cartridge.
 The user chambers a boresight of the appropriate calibre which projects a laser beam directly down the barrel, providing a visual indicator of the point of impact at a given range.
 The user then adjusts the sights until they align with the dot.
 Boresighting suffers from the same weakness as laser sights in that while the beam is straight, the path of the bullet curves; as such it is not a substitute for traditional zeroing, rather they serve to speed up the process.

-Law
+Legality

 Restrictions on laser sights vary by jurisdiction.
-Another consideration is the legality of the laser itself: the power output of military and law enforcement issue devices often exceeds that permitted for civilian use.
+Another consideration is the legality of the laser itself: the power output of military and law enforcement devices often exceed that permitted for civilian use.